 How can I handle last-minute cancellations without losing income?

 Use a strict or moderate cancellation policy and make it clear in your listing.
-Also, sign up for platforms like Airbnb’s “Smart Pricing” and activate last-minute discounts.
+Also, sign up for platforms like Short-Term Rental’s “Smart Pricing” and activate last-minute discounts.
 If a guest cancels, re-list the date immediately and consider dropping the price slightly for visibility.
 Keep a waitlist or notify past guests that a date opened up.
 Fast responses matter.
 A host who replies within 15 minutes is 3x more likely to rebook the same night.

 Do I need a property manager during peak season?